 In the beginning, Sean stood with brothers Larry and Chip at the edge of the 90 acre property on the bench of the Niagara Escarpment that he had recently taken ownership of.

-The trio tossed around ideas on what to do with the land, which sits just a few minutes from where three generations of Mannings had settled and raised their families.
-It was decided that they would open a Boutique Winery.
+The trio tossed around ideas on what to do with the property that he had recently purchased, and it was decided that they would open a Boutique Winery.

 Each brother assumed responsibility reflecting their best ability, with Sean assumed the role of CEO, dealing with all the financial and legal matters of opening a new business.